mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 as a key-value storage.
 However, the maintainers of the bitcoin clients (who are, in effect, the maintainers of the chain) don't want the bitcoin blockchain polluted with non-commerce related data.
-At first I disagreed; it's a P2P network, no-one gets to say what I can or can't use the chain for, and they can't stop me!
+At first I disagreed; it's a P2P network, no-one gets to say what I can or can't use the chain for!
 And that's true.
 But things work out better for everyone involved if there's two chains.

 Bitcoin is a currency.
 Namecoin is a key-value store (with a currency as its driving force).
 Those are two completely different use-cases, with two